-A parcel of submerged land in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:
+A parcel of submerged land situate in Huntington Harbour, in the City of Huntington Beach, Orange County, State of California, described as follows:

-Beginning at the most northerly corner of Lot 33, as said lot is shown and so designated on that certain map of Tract No. 4677 filed in Book 168, Pages 14 through 18 of Official Records of said County; thence along the northeasterly extension of the northwesterly line of said lot 60.00 feet, more or less, to the pierhead line as said pierhead line is described in Resolution No. 5908, passed and adopted August 1, 1988 by the City Council of said City; thence southeasterly along said pierhead line to the northeasterly extension of the southeasterly line of said lot; thence along said extension 60.00 feet, more or less, to the northeasterly line of said lot; thence along said extension 60.00 feet, more or less, to the most easterly corner of said lot; thence northwesterly along the northeasterly line of said lot to the point of beginning.
+Beginning at the most easterly corner of Lot 41, as said lot is shown and so designated on that certain map of Tract No. 8040 filed November 22, 1974, in Book 350, Pages 27 through 37 of Miscellaneous Maps, Official Records of said County; thence along the northeasterly extension of the southeasterly line of said lot 60.00 feet to the pierhead line, as said pierhead line is described in Resolution No. 5197, passed and adopted December 6, 1982 by City Council of said City; thence northwesterly and parallel with the northeasterly line of said lot to the northeasterly extension of the northwesterly line of said lot; thence southwesterly along said northeasterly extension 60.00 feet to the most northerly corner of said lot; thence southeasterly along said northeasterly extension 60.00 feet to the most northerly CF BEGINNING.